AreyMadhav/PakSeek/README.md

 ## Contributing

-PakSeek is a **restricted open-source** project.
+PakSeek is a **Source-Open** project.
-Those interested in contributing should **apply first** to get access to the repository, similar to Unreal Engine's contribution model.
+Interested Contributors can apply.

 ## License